The Day of the Triffids (film): Principal photography

-It was the first British film for director Steve Sekely.
+Production began in September 1961.
+It was the first British film for director Steve Sekely, who had been involved with the project for over two years, having initially suggested Yordan as a production partner to Nasht.
 Howard Keel recalled Sekely as "a lovely man with a thick Hungarian accent and a habit of offering a direction and walking away from you, so you caught very little of what he said.
 But somehow you knew what he wanted.
 We all loved him and his humor."

-Keel said "The script was awful and was rewritten by the producer and his wife, which only made it worse."
-Keel said filming was cut short as the producers ran out of money before they had the chance to film a lighthouse sequence where his character learns how to kill the Triffids.
+Keel said, "The script was awful and was rewritten by the producer and his wife, which only made it worse."
+Keel said filming was cut short as the producers ran out of money before they had the chance to film the climax of the film, a sequence where the triffids are lured to their death in the sea.
+According to correspondence held in the John Wyndham Archive, Sekely wrote to Wyndham that these sequences were filmed by a second unit in Spain [using doubles for the principal actors], headed by uncredited producer Bernard Glasser, as Sekely's directorial duties were confined to his work in England.